Template FileTitle page Manuscript Copyright transfer agreement Endnote style

 Title Page: The title page should contain the following information: (1) title (less then 100 characters); (2) authors list (first name, middle name, and last name); (3) name of the institutions at which the work was performed (more than one institution can be numerated at the front of the first capital word with superscript 1,2,3, etc); (4) corresponding author’s name, address, telephone, fax number, and e-mail address; (6) running title (less than 70 characters, including spaces)

-Abstract (Non structured abstract): Abstract must be organized and include following contents: (1) Purpose; (2) Materials (animals and patients) and Methods; (3) Results; and (4) Conclusion.
+Abstract (Non structured abstract): Abstract must be organized and include following contents: purpose, materials (animals and patients) and methods, results, and conclusion.
 A trade name may not be used in the title or abstract.
-The Abstract length is typically more than 200 and less than 300 words.
+The abstract length is typically more than 200 and less than 300 words.

-Key Words: List 5 and more key words from the list provided in Index Medicus.
+Key Words: List 5 key words which are in accordance to the Medical Subject Headings (MeSH) in the Index Medicus (http://www.nlm.nih.gov/mesh).